 - Take a look at your frosting.
 Does it look like you are hoping?
 Is the frosting thicker?
 If it’s still too thin, just add more powdered sugar 1 teaspoon at a time and mix until it reaches the consistency you are aiming for.

-Color makes life in general more exciting.
-If you want to add some color for some quirkiness, here is our detailed on how to do exactly this one.
+If you want to add some color for some quirkiness, here is our detail on how to do exactly this one.